Home · Colorado · Utah · American landscapes · Alaska & Canada · Europe · Vacations · Hiking guides

-The first problem with hiking in Alaska is knowing where to start.
-There is more wilderness here - 57 million acres - than in the rest of the US put together, but few trails and guidebooks.
-Vast tracts of land - including national parks as well as famously remote regions like the Arctic National Wildlife Refuge - are essentially out of bounds, accessible only to hikers with an expedition mentality who are able to shoulder the expense of hiring a bush pilot.
-There are trails in Alaska, however, especially in the Chugach mountains near Anchorage, in Kenai Fjords National Park, and around towns such as Juneau, and the hiking and scenery even in these "tame" wildernesses matches or surpasses the best hikes I've done in the lower 48 states.
-This page summarizes some of the best day hikes that I found within a day's drive of Anchorage, a definition that I've stretched to include Denali National Park, since that's a justly unmissable destination for any visitor to Alaska.
-For orientation, the locations of these hikes are also shown on an accompanying Google map.
+THE FIRST problem with hiking in Alaska is knowing where to start.
+The 57 million acres of Alaskan wilderness is more than the rest of the US put together, but guidebooks, trails and even roads are sparse in much of the state.
+There are trails in Alaska, however, especially in the Chugach mountains near Anchorage, on the Kenai peninsula, and around Juneau, and the hiking and scenery even in these "tame" wildernesses matches or surpasses the best hikes I've done in the lower 48 states.
+This page summarizes some of the best day hikes that I found within a day's drive of Anchorage.

 Harding Icefield trail, Kenai Fjords National Park